-When I got the invitation to write about a cake shop, I instantly knew that I was completely qualified for the job!
+When I got the invitation to write about a cake shop, I instantly knew I was completely qualified for the job!
 As you by now know, I love all things sweet, and I love taking photos of beautiful food.
 Having read a bit about Sweet Envy on their website I was super excited when I packed my camera (and taste buds) to investigate this sweet treat in North Hobart.

-Sweet Envy: This Scoop is a Mouthful
+Sweet Envy: The Scoop

 by Anelda Lötter